green-code-initiative/ecoCode/README.md

 ![Logo](docs/logo-large.png)

 ---

-ecoCode is a collective project aiming the reduction the environmental footprint of IT at the software level.
-The goal of the project is to provide a curated list of static code analyzers to remove quality flaws in your codebase that may have an ecological impact: energy consumption, fatware, lifespan of terminals, etc.
+ecoCode is a collective project aiming at the reduction the environmental footprint of IT at the software level.
+The goal of the project is to provide a list of static code analyzers to remove quality flaws in your codebase that may have an ecological impact: energy and resources consumption, "fatware", lifespan of terminals, etc.

-ecoCode relies on evolving catalogs of [good practices](good_practices/), for various technologies.
-SonarQube plugins then implement these catalogs as rules.
+ecoCode is based on evolving catalogs of [good practices](good_practices/), for various technologies.
+A SonarQube plugin then implement these catalogs as rules for scanning your projects.

 **Warning**: this is still a very early stage project.
 Any feedback or contribution will be highly appreciated.
 Please refer to the contribution section.